-State of the art athletic training facility opening up to public in Baton Rouge
+State-of-the-art athletic training facility opening up to public in Baton Rouge

 The training academy is aimed largely at being a facility to give athletes of all ages a chance to use state-of-the-art equipment.

-"That's probably what we most proud about, you're going to see a lot of professional athletes here as well, and certainly have all the tools and technology that they utilize," Jeremy Burnham who is the Baton Rouge Medical Director of Sports of Oschner Health said.
+"That's probably what we most proud about, you're going to see a lot of professional athletes here as well, and certainly have all the tools and technology that they utilize," Jeremy Burnham who is the Baton Rouge Medical Director of Sports of Ochsner Health said.
 "Really any person that's active, an athlete, weekend warrior can come here and have access to the same tools, same technology, and same treatment, and that's really behind the spirit of this place is: bringing it to the community."

 Greg Stringfellow, the president of the Elite Training Academy said he hopes that the facility brings the community together.